ybashandy123/ROARCompetition/README.md

 # ROAR_Competition

+The submission by BHS Racing for the 2024 Spring Competition.

+Official time: DNF
+Unofficial time: 332.25 seconds

-Starter code for the ROAR competition.
-There's a [documentation](https://roar.gitbook.io/roar-competition-documentation/) accompanying this repository.
+There is [documentation](https://roar.gitbook.io/roar-competition-documentation/) accompanying this repository.